dotnet/csharplang/proposals/semi-auto-properties.md

 For properties with an `init` accessor, everything that applies below to `set` would apply instead to the `init` accessor.

-**Principle 1:** Every property can be thought of as having a backing field by default, which is elided when not used.
+**Principle 1:** Every property declaration can be thought of as having a backing field by default, which is elided when not used.
 The field is referenced using the keyword `field` and its visibility is scoped to the accessor bodies.

 **Principle 2:** `get;` will now be considered syntactic sugar for `get => field;`, and `set;` will now be considered syntactic sugar for `set => field = value;`.